blackfireio/documentation/php/training-resources/book/08-profiling-all-the-things.rst

 which in turns enables code instrumentation.

 For HTTP requests, Blackfire adds a header, ``X-Blackfire-Query``.
-The header value contains the profile configuration (like the number of samples, ...) and a signature that identifies the user triggering the profile.
+The header value contains the profile configuration and a signature that identifies the user triggering the profile.

 For CLI scripts, Blackfire defines an environment variable,